remotv/controller-for-android/README.md

 ### Android Studio

-- Version 3.4 or higher.
+- Version 3.5 or higher.
 May not be buildable on lower versions
+- Android SDK (should be installed with Android Studio)
+- Java 7 or 8 JDK (might be installed with Android Studio)

 ## Branches